On the Hardness of Energy Minimisation for Crystal Structure Prediction: Introduction

 \section{Introduction}

-One of the central and most challenging problems in materials science and computational chemistry is the problem of predicting the structure of a crystal given the set of ions composing it.
-At a high level, the goal there is to find a configuration structure of ions in a three-dimensional box that achieves the lowest energy.
+One of the central and most challenging problems in materials science and computational chemistry is to predict the structure of a crystal, given the set of ions composing it.
+At a high level, the goal there is to find the ``best'' configuration structure of ions in a three-dimensional box.
+More specifically, the input of the problem consists of a chemical formula, and a function that maps configurations of the ions -- that agree with the chemical formula -- in the Euclidean three-dimensional space to energy.
+The objective is to find a structure that minimises the average energy per ion, since this structure is more likely to correspond to a stable material \cite{LYAKHOV20101623}.
 This problem, termed \emph{Crystal Structure Prediction} (\textsc{csp}), has remained open due to the complexity of solving it optimally \cite{woodley2008crystal} and the combinatorial explosion following a brute-force approach.
-There are many previous approaches to this problem, largely based on heuristic techniques \cite{LYAKHOV20101623, doi:10.1002/1521-3765(20020916)8:18<4102::AID-CHEM4102>3.0.CO;2-3,oganov2006crystal,WANG20122063}, which have shown some promise, however they still lack the ability to guarantee optimality and moreover they are computationally very demanding.
+There are many previous approaches to this problem, largely based on heuristic techniques \cite{csp-local,LYAKHOV20101623, doi:10.1002/1521-3765(20020916)8:18<4102::AID-CHEM4102>3.0.CO;2-3,oganov2006crystal,WANG20122063}, however these lack the ability to guarantee optimality within any factor and moreover they are computationally very demanding.

-In the most generic formulation of \textsc{csp} there are many degrees of freedom due to the numerous parameters of the model: the number of ions to place, their positions, and the unique interactions between each type of ion.
-Furthermore, real crystals are based on periodic tessellations of 3D space with unit cells whose size and shape may also be changed.
-The search space remains exponential in size even for greatly simplified versions of \textsc{csp}.
+In the most generic formulation of \textsc{csp} there are many degrees of freedom, due to both the physical constraints of the setting, such as the interaction between types of ions, and the optimisation parameters of the model such as the number of ions to place, and their positions.
+Furthermore, real crystals are based on periodic tessellations of 3D space with \emph{unit cells}, parallelepiped periods composed of ions, whose size and shape may also be changed.
+Even when the size with respect to both the size of the unit cell, and the number of ions are restricted, the search space for this problem is still exponential.
 Due to this, \textsc{csp} has, incorrectly, been referred to in several computational-chemistry papers as ``NP-Hard and very challenging'' \cite{Oganov2018}.
 However, from the computational-theory viewpoint the argument that the search must be done in a set of exponential size does not imply NP-Hardness.